bytedance/ibot/README.md

 ```

 ### iBOT Pre-Training with Swins
 This code also works for training iBOT on Swin Transformer (Swin).
-In the paper, we only conduct experiments on Swin-T with different window size:
+In the paper, we only conduct experiments on Swin-T with different window sizes:
 ```
 ./run.sh imagenet_pretrain $JOB_NAME swin_tiny teacher {16,40} \
   --patch_size 4 \